 1.1 Workspace, text editor and other windows

-The window region in Code Builder is the main working environment where you can organize and develop your Origin C programs.
+The window region in Code Builder is the main working environment where you can organize and develop your Origin C and Python programs.

 Text Editor is the primary editing tool in Code Builder.
 Other than Text Editor window, there are 9 other windows that you can utilize to efficiently develop your programs.
 You can organize the layout of those 9 windows by the following methods: